 This section describes the physical layout of the GigaVUE-TA100-CXP chassis, including a description of all ports and connectors.
 The GigaVUE-TA100-CXP chassis consists of a 1RU, rack-mountable, 19"-wide chassis with management, network, and tool ports at the front and power connections and fans at the rear.
-Figure 5The GigaVUE-TA100-CXPChassis Front View shows the ports at the front of the GigaVUE-TA100-CXP chassis.
-Refer to Table 6: GigaVUE-TA100-CXP Chassis Rear View shows the fan modules and power supply units at the rear of the GigaVUE-TA100-CXP chassis.
+Figure 1The GigaVUE-TA100-CXPChassis Front View shows the ports at the front of the GigaVUE-TA100-CXP chassis.
+Refer to Table 1: GigaVUE-TA100-CXPPorts for a description of each of the ports.
+Figure 2The GigaVUE-TA100-CXP Chassis Rear View shows the fan modules and power supply units at the rear of the GigaVUE-TA100-CXP chassis.